Key Engineering Occupations in MLTSSL for CDR: A Pathway to Skilled Migration Through CDR

 How Can We Help You?

 The Australian government conducts periodic evaluations and updates of the MLTSSL to ensure it reflects current labour market requirements.
-The occupation roster may be updated with additions, deletions, or adjustments.
+The occupation roster may be updated with additions, deletions, or adjustments as needed.

 If your occupation is not included on the MLTSSL, you may still qualify for other skilled migration visa programs.

-The MLTSSL is available on the official website of the Australian government.
+The MLTSSL is available on the official Australian government website.
 You can browse the list using either the occupation's title or its code.

-Even though being on the MLTSSL could lead to lifelong residency, it doesn't mean that it will.
-Other things, like getting a visa and meeting residency requirements, also play a part in becoming a permanent resident.
+Although being on the MLTSSL could lead to lifelong residency, it doesn't guarantee it.
+Other factors, such as obtaining a visa and meeting residency requirements, also play a role in becoming a permanent resident.

-No, the MLTSSL may be different in different countries.
-Each country has its own list based on its own immigration rules and needs in the job market.
+No, the MLTSSL may differ in various countries.
+Each country has its list, based on its own immigration rules and job market needs.